 When the vowel is identified with precision, the resonance chambers of the body’s vocal instrument are immediately transformed so that the best amplification of the basic sound is achieved.
 The singer then has greater volume and understanding of this dynamic variation, as well as improved intonation and far greater ease of production.

 Vowel modification must be mastered to help smooth transitions throughout the range

-Vocal protection is directly proportional to acoustical release that results properly opening the throat (acoustical space), as well as knowing how to release in healthy mode and modify the biggest muscle of all the tongue.
+Vocal protection is directly proportional to the acoustical chamber by opening the throat (acoustical space), as well as knowing how to release in healthy mode and modify the biggest muscle of all the tongue.
 When you free your throat space it’s reflex changes the muscle positioning and the projection of the vowel is strengthened (strong vowel in the high and wide soft palate) and altered (modified) properly.
-Shaping your throat and the correct positioning of the larynx in the upper middle register allows you as a singer to feel a release in the base of the tongue, allowing ease of air flow into the high range.
+Shaping your throat and the correct positioning of the larynx in the upper middle register allows you, as a singer, to feel a release in the base of the tongue, allowing ease of air flow into the high range.
 The resulting acoustical release, in turn, allows for a healthy balance of upper and lower overtones within a singer’s vocal production.

 Avoiding vowel modification through vocal training leads to strain and tension, hoarseness, as well as many malfunctions and/or dysfunctions during the production of high notes, the notes should feel as they are on the floating position.